-The proper placement of a dental implant is, so great care should be taken in the first part of the procedure.
+Proper installation of a dental implant is vital, so great care should be taken in the first part of the procedure.
 We start by accessing the patient’s jawbone through the gums and then drilling a pilot hole into the jawbone for the implant’s placement.

 Before any of the actual dental implant work can be completed, the patient should be put under anesthesia.
 Anesthesia method will depend on the office, the availability of anesthesia types, and the preference of the patient.
 While local anesthetic is the most common choice, sedation is also an option, especially for patients who may find general dental work particularly difficult or intimidating.